SARS-CoV-2 Biological Agent Reference Sheet and Laboratory Guidance

 Inactivation

 Heat inactivation has been successful for various sample types that contain SARS-CoV-2.
-For example, BEI Resources distributes virus which has been inactivated using SARS-CoV-2 which has been inactivated by heating at 65°C for 30 minutes.
+For example, BEI Resources distributes the virus, which has been inactivated using SARS-CoV-2, by heating at 65°C for 30 minutes.
 Thirty minutes is conservative, based on prior research on the related virus, SARS-CoV, and has been adopted.
 Inactivation for an hour at 58°C has been shown to achieve the same results and is also acceptable.

-Chemical fixation has focused on monolayers of cells and commonly use 10% neutral buffered formalin, 4% paraformaldehyde, and 1:1 methanol: acetone.
+Chemical fixation has focused on monolayers of cells and commonly uses 10% neutral buffered formalin, 4% paraformaldehyde, and 1:1 methanol: acetone.
 Thirty minutes was sufficient to inactivate MERS, but little is known about SARS-CoV-2.
-The CDC Interim Guidance on Collection and Submission of Postmortem Specimens from Deceased Persons with Known or Suspected COVID-19 instructs that a tissue sample of 4-5 mm in thickness should be placed in at least 10 times the volume of the sample of 10% formalin and incubated for 72 hours for optimal fixation.
-Note: Paraffin-embedded samples will be fully heat-inactivated because the paraffin infiltration step places the sample at a temperature of 60-65°C for around 2 hours
+The CDC Interim Guidance on Collection and Submission of Postmortem Specimens from Deceased Persons with Known or Suspected COVID-19 instructs that a tissue sample of 4-5 mm in thickness should be placed in at least 10 times the volume of 10% formalin and incubated for 72 hours for optimal fixation.
+Note: Paraffin-embedded samples will be fully heat-inactivated because the paraffin infiltration step places the sample at a temperature of 60-65°C for around 2 hours.

 Training